-- No minimum capital you have to pay in
+- No minimum capital is necessary to pay in when setting up

-- Unlike with Ireland, you DON’T need to have a local resident director (a plus for sure)
+- Unlike with Ireland, you DON’T need to have a local resident director, which is a bonus

-- It takes approx 4 days to incorporate a company
+- It takes approximately 4 days to incorporate a company here

-1. *Potential* slight language barrier, especially (of course) when comparing to Ireland.
-But, a lot of the time it’s fine – and in fact it seems 90-93% of the Dutch population can speak English!
+1. There is a *potential*, slight language barrier, especially when compared to Ireland.
+But, a lot of the time it’s completely fine.
+In fact it seems 90-93% of the Dutch population can speak English!

 2. This one causes bigger issues – the EODBI (Ease of Doing Business Index) rating.
-This takes into account things like how efficient is it, how easy it is with the language, how easy it is to get things done etc.
+This takes into account things like how efficient it is, how easy it is with the language, how easy it is to get things done etc.

 Other points aside, the Netherlands were voted 3rd best country in the world for business in 2018, so that’s a definite plus!